 Well, maybe.
 Some people leave behind the nausea when the first trimester ends, while others throw up every single day of their pregnancy.
 And how you feel in one pregnancy doesn’t dictate how you’ll do in the next one.

-But I’ll give the same advice I give for nausea during the first trimester: don’t let yourself get too hungry.
+But I’ll give the same advice I give for nausea during the first trimester: Don’t let yourself get too hungry.
 If you try to wait until a certain time to eat and you’re already hungry, you’ll likely just get sick and feel worse than if you just ate a little when you first felt hungry.

 And make sure you go for protein.
 I know crackers and toast are often more palatable, but protein is what will actually make you feel better (I’ve finally learned this the hard way over the course of four pregnancies).
 If you have to, eat some toast first and then opt for a cheese stick or bit of chicken, but don’t try to make do on just empty carbs.
 You’ll just get sicker (I promise).

-And if you’re really struggling?
+And if you’re really struggling with nausea?
 Doxylamine (the blue pill version of Unisom) and vitamin B6 are a proven combination to help specifically with pregnancy nausea (Obviously, check with your physician first).
 I find that a half to a quarter of a Unisom pill a night is enough to keep my nausea in check so that I can wrangle job and my three kids under seven throughout the day.

 You may be less exhausted than in your first trimester, but that doesn’t mean sleep will come easy during pregnancy.
 Between hormonal changes and the ever-shrinking real estate for your bladder, there will be things waking you up at least a few times a night.